thingsboard/thingsboard.github.io/docs/iot-gateway/configuration.md

 #### tb-gateway.yml

-Main configuration file that is used to setup connection to Thingsboard server and enable/disable extensions.
+The main configuration file that is used to setup connection to Thingsboard server and enable/disable extensions.

 | **Configuration property**            | **Description**                                                                                                                                                                           |
 |---------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|